stm32-hotspot/X_CUBE_AWS_2.2.1_QC_Patch/README.md

 ![check_device_iot_core](https://user-images.githubusercontent.com/41168224/160038221-6b8f3d7b-9d2a-45e2-b265-21ea7167b657.png)

 # 10. Run the shadow demo
 by default, X-CUBE-AWS comes with the OTA demo enabled.
 Here is how you can build a different demo.
-The SHADOW DEMO wll be used as an example.
+The SHADOW DEMO is used as an example.

  Open **aws_demo_config.h**